-As the international ODC continued to grow and mature, resources beyond the DEA team were required for community management, engagement and support.
-Geoscience Australia approached us to manage a large part of the engagement work, to grow ODC and make it accessible to a wider subset of the community.
-The breadth of our network means we have leaders from government, industry and academia in our corner, couple this with our technical project management, open source software knowledge and light-touch governance processes and it is the perfect combination for the technical and non-technical growth of the ODC.
-We have further engaged Analytical Mechanics Associates and Symbios for technical work on the ODC.
+Geoscience Australia approached FrontierSI to manage a large part of the engagement work, to grow ODC and make it accessible to a wider subset of the community.
+The breadth of the FrontierSI network means that we have leaders from government, industry and academia in our corner, and coupled with our technical project management, open source software knowledge and light-touch governance processes, it results in the perfect combination for the technical and non-technical growth of the ODC.
+We further engaged Analytical Mechanics Associates and Symbios for technical work and community secretariat support for the ODC.

 The ODC will always be 100 per cent open source software, free for all to use and released under the liberal terms of the Apache 2.0.
 At its core, it is a set of Python libraries and a PostgreSQL database that helps users work with geospatial raster data by creating a framework in which satellite datasets are organised by space and time coordinates.